ltttttttttttt/VirtualReflection/README.md

 val commonMain by getting {
     //Configure the ksp generation directory
     kotlin.srcDir("build/generated/ksp/metadata/commonMain/kotlin")
+    dependencies {
+        ...
+        api("io.github.ltttttttttttt:VirtualReflection-lib:$version")//this, such as 1.2.1
     }
+}

 ...
 dependencies {
-    add("kspCommonMainMetadata", "com.github.ltttttttttttt:VirtualReflection:$version")//this, such as 1.0.5
+    add("kspCommonMainMetadata", "io.github.ltttttttttttt:VirtualReflection:$version")//this, such as 1.2.1
 }
 ```

-Step 3.Use VirtualReflection
+Step 2.Use VirtualReflection

 Configure packages that require virtual reflection, Your app dir, build.gradle.kts -> android(or kotlin) add: